 |Borghese seven products|

 To my delight, the company surprised me with a package of their new season’s products.
-With what I found in this box is just what any woman needs for looking effortlessly chic in time for the holidays.
+With what I found in this box is just what any woman needs for looking effortlessly chic in time for the holidays with these Borghese cosmetics.

 Take their Eclissare Color Eclipse Shadow and Light Luminous Eye Palette ($55) of 12 haunting neutrals that also came with its own double-sided brush.
 These silky, shimmery pearls and glowing metallics as well as its matte powders do an excellent job to make eyes look sensational with their fashion forward treatment of highly-pigmented color from the light to dark shades.
-I love how easily these vibrant shadows respond to blending.
+I love how easily these vibrant shadows respond to blending like all Borghese cosmetics that I have tried.
 They flatter each other, allowing me to create a myriad of new looks that won’t crease or fade for hours on end.

 |Eclissare Color Eclipse Shadow and Light Luminous Eye Palette|